pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ## Fire

 Sends a message to Functions event handlers and Illuminate.
-Messages sent via fire() aren’t replicated to subscribers or stored in history.
+Not replicated to subscribers and not stored in history.

 ### Method(s)

-To Fire a message:
+To Fire a message, you can use:

 ```
 `1fire({